First light over the ruins of Machu Picchu and the surrounding Andean peaks, Peru.

 4 days

-Day 1: Km 82 to Wayllabamba — gentle start, acclimatisation.
+Day 1: Km 82 to Wayllabamba — gentle start, acclimatization.
 Day 2: Dead Woman’s Pass (4,215 m) — the hardest day.
 The one that earns everything after it.
 Day 3: Phuyupatamarca and Wiñay Wayna — Inca ruins above the cloud line.
 Day 4: Sun Gate at dawn, then Machu Picchu.
 You’ll understand why everyone talks about it.

 Best for: